Click image to zoom.Double click image to zoom.

 Sorry, product stock is less than selected quantity.

 - ISBN: 9780970132079

-The game is based on the Social Thinking concepts and vocabulary introduced by Michelle Garcia Winner and outlined in her many books and articles on the topic.
+The game is based on the Social Thinking Methodology and vocabulary developed by Michelle Garcia Winner and Pamela Crooke and outlined in their many books, training courses, and articles.

 Object of Game

 One player reads aloud a social situation, then all players rate their social interpretation of the person(s) in that situation on a 5-point scale.
 Players then compare how their ratings match or don’t match those of the other players.
 The object of the game is to rate their social interpretation similarly to other players, given shared social expectations.
 Players score points when their rating is in alignment with most other players.
 The player with the highest score wins.

 About the Game